The Language of Business

 If you’re in a corporate function, there’s an easy way to tell.

 Limited exposure happens every day inside of companies, and it’s often because the functional areas don’t speak the language of business.
 They have deep expertise in their areas, but they don’t easily translate that to business outcomes that are common across operational areas.
-And unintentionally, that can create an impression of being narrowly focused or missing the bigger picture that a leader needs to resolve.
+And unintentionally, that can create an impression of being narrowly focused or missing the bigger picture that a leader needs to resolve because they are influencing without authority at work.

 The finance guy speaks budgets and numbers and forecasting and risks.
 The lawyer speaks regulations, compliance and contracts.
 And marketing speaks lead generation, website statistics and clicks and open rates.